About Project

 Therefore, we decided to first focus on fostering trust by letting users to claim a 'Founder Pass' that opens door to future exclusive rewards (airdrops, NFT, etc).

-Enable Founder Pass Claiming
+Founder Pass Reward Claiming Flow

 To claim the Founder Pass, users need to connect to their wallets to find the eligible pass.